lee3206/Final_235_Project/README.md

 Project repository for Final 235 project in processing (Proc-Gen Dungeon)

 12/4/18------------------------------
+- Ok, problem is fixed.
+A dungeon like thing is generated with no errors!
-- Uh.. not sure what is wrong, keep getting index out of bounds error, but as far as I can tell, it's not going outside of the 2-d array
+- Uh.. not sure what is wrong, keep getting null pointer error, but as far as I can tell
 - Initial commit